-For example, the Immigration Rules and policy guidance for each visa category are extremely lengthy and prescriptive, and often modified.
-The emphasis on ‘hard’ education and professional qualifications and salary thresholds, rather than ‘soft’ skills and experience, has posed particular difficulties for certain sectors.
-Various exceptions and workaround solutions have been introduced in order to accommodate the needs of specific sectors, but arguably at the cost of increasing the complexity of the system.
+For example, the Immigration Rules and policy guidance for each visa category are extremely lengthy and prescriptive, and subject to frequent changes.
+The emphasis on ‘hard’ education and professional qualifications and salary thresholds has posed particular difficulties for certain sectors.
+Various exceptions and workaround solutions have been introduced to accommodate the needs of specific sectors, but arguably at the cost of increasing the complexity of the system.

 Commons Briefing papers CBP-7662